Cross-Country Routes icon.

 Detonation of the Hangang Bridges

-To slow the North’s advance, a panicked colonel in the ROK (South Korean military) ordered the detonation of all bridges across the Han, including Hangang Railway Bridges A, B, and C, and the Hangang footbridge.
-But 4,000 souls were still fleeing across them.
-Eight hundred perished.
+To slow the North’s advance, a panicked colonel in the South Korean Military (ROK) ordered the detonation of all bridges across the Han, including the Hangang Railway Bridges and the Hangang Footbridge.